11 Ways for Small Businesses To Use AI in 2026

 A few specific ways AI is being used in the finance sector include:

-• Fraud detection and anti-money laundering (AML).
-Many fraud detection and AML processes are manual, time-consuming, and risk human error.
+- Fraud detection and anti-money laundering (AML).
+Many fraud detection and AML processes are manual, time-consuming, and prone to human error.
 AI-powered data analytics platforms such as Comply Advantage and Napier AI can evaluate financial transactions and related activities in real time to identify normal versus abnormal behavior.
 Once suspicious activity is detected, AI tools can notify analysts or relevant parties to review further, which helps increase efficiency.

-• Forecasting and budgeting.
+- Forecasting and budgeting.
 AI tools can analyze financial data to make predictions.
 AI can process large volumes of historical performance data, including market trends, economic indicators, and company-specific metrics, to generate predictions about future trends or outcomes.
-As a result, AI can help inform improved budgeting and resources allocation decisions, while minimizing potential financial risks.
+As a result, AI can help inform improved budgeting and resource allocation decisions, while minimizing potential financial risks.

-Real-time data analysis.
+- Real-time data analysis.
 Finance teams and financial services organizations manage a significant amount of data.
-AI tools like Datarails, Planful Predict, and Vena can automatically process high volumes of data and identify patterns and trends, saving time and uncovering insights that may have otherwise been overlooked.
+AI tools like Fuel and Digits can automatically process high volumes of data and identify patterns and trends, saving time and uncovering insights that may have otherwise been overlooked.
 These insights help finance professionals make better data-driven decisions related to managing credit, calculating risk, vetting borrowers, and determining investments.

 Challenges and ethical considerations with AI in business